zerothi/sisl/docs/installation.rst

    SISL_FILES_TESTS=$(pwd)/sisl-files/tests pytest --pyargs sisl

+.. _installation-development:

 Development version
 -------------------

+For source/development installations some basic packages are required:

+- `Cython`_
+- C compiler
+- fortran compiler

 To install the development version using :code:`pip` you may use the URL command: